MarcusWolschon/osmeditor4android/documentation/docs/help/en/Node selected.md

 ### ![Unjoin](../images/tag_menu_split.png) Unjoin

-Create an additional node at this location and use it instead of the original node in one of the ways.
-The "Unjoin" action is only available if the node in question is an end node of two ways.
+If a way node is selected that is a member of multiple ways this will create additional nodes at the location and use them instead of the original node in the ways.

 ### ![Merge](../images/tag_menu_merge.png) Merge

 Merge the selected node with a way (as a new way node) or with an existing node.
-To make this tool appear in toolbar, select a node and move it next to a way.
+To make this tool appear in the toolbar, select a node and move it next to a way.
+If there are multiple possible target nodes or ways a disambiguation context menu will be shown.

 ### ![Extract](../images/extract_node.png) Extract node